litmus/litmus-inline-example/docs/index.md

  - on each Litmus.identify call
  - when the JWT becomes stale

-HTTP request made by the SDK, in the context of your application (ie with any session cookies):
+HTTP request made by the SDK, in the context of your application (ie with any session cookies, if you require custom headers, [see below](#custom-headers)):

 ```
 POST https://your-esp.com/sign-session-jwt